6 years ago I would not have found the courage to share this story. Even now I feel nervous writing it.

 Shame was the overwhelming emotion that I experienced as I was signed off work due to an agonising cocktail of anxiety and depression.

 I was ashamed that everyone around me could deal with the workload, the pressure, that they were tough enough and I was not.
 My illness was a secret that must be kept at all costs, and of course that was exhausting.

-Like my fellow millennials, I didn’t grow up with social media and am sometimes uncomfortable with how we use it to bear our souls.
+Like my fellow millennials, I didn’t grow up with social media and am sometimes uncomfortable with how we use it to bare our souls.
 It can feel a bit self-indulgent and well, a bit much.
 But, given the above reality, I can’t not talk about my experience with mental illness whilst working in the film industry, and I will keep talking, if it helps someone to feel less alone, or less ashamed.

 Finding our voices